Right to buy your council home

 - Documents with tenant’s name and current address for example a utility bill or bank statement.
 This evidence should be dated to show residency at the property of over 12 months.

-- 3 Months Bank Statements.
+- 3 Months of Bank Statements.

 If required

-- Evidence of name change, for example marriage certificate.
+Evidence of name change, for example marriage certificate.

-Purchasing your Home with a Mortgage
+If you are purchasing your Home with a Mortgage

-Remember - if you do not keep up with your mortgage payments, your lender may take possession of your home.
 There will be initial costs for taking up your Right to Buy, these may vary but could include:

 - Stamp Duty - you can find out more about this at: